Utility Giant PG&E Voluntarily Shuts Off Power, Could Impact 800,000 Californians

 A potential third shutdown phase is being considered, according to PG&E. That plan could affect an additional 42,000 residents.

-PG&E and state officials urged customers to prepare by planning ahead for refrigerating food and some medications, to find ways to power phones and other electronic devices, and to restock emergency kit supplies.
+PG&E and state officials urged customers to plan ahead for refrigerating food and some medications, to find ways to power phones and other electronic devices, and to restock emergency kit supplies.

-As people grapple with how to adapt to life without reliable electricity, the Marin County Sheriff's office tweeted helpful tips on how to open a garage door if it doesn't have an emergency battery.
+As people grapple with how to adapt to life without reliable electricity, the Marin County Sheriff's office tweeted tips on how to open a garage door if it doesn't have an emergency battery.

 Safety Tip: If your garage door does not have a battery backup, please look at the attached photo that will help you get your garage door open without power.
 This is always good to review in the event of a #PSPS or any emergency.
 Be prepared.#MarinPSPS #PGEShutOff pic.twitter.com/H7XMNDyc5x— Marin County Sheriff (@MarinSheriff) October 9, 2019

-"We understand the effects this event will have on our customers and appreciate the public's patience as we do what is necessary to keep our communities safe and reduce the risk of wildfire," said Michael Lewis, PG&E's senior vice president of Electric Operations, in a statement.
+"We understand the effects this event will have on our customers and appreciate the public's patience as we do what is necessary to keep our communities safe and reduce the risk of wildfire," said Michael Lewis, PG&E's senior vice president of electric operations, in a statement.